► New Mercedes A-Class hybrid driven

 ► In showrooms by early 2020

-Mercedes’ EQ range of cars is exploding in size, with full electric, plug-in hybrid (EQ Power) and mild hybrid (EQ Boost) cars being launched at a fierce rate.
-One of which is the A-Class PHEV, named A250e.
+Hybrid power has come to the Mercedes line-up.
+The brand's range of EQ cars is set to swell, with full electric, plug-in hybrid (EQ Power) and mild hybrid (EQ Boost) cars being launched thick and fast.
+One of then, is this: the new Mercedes-Benz A-Class PHEV, named the A250e.

-Developments made to the small platform that underpins all of Merc’s smaller models will benefit.
 The B-Class PHEV was revealed the same time as the A-Class, with a CLA, GLA, GLB and, given Merc’s propensity to dream up new models, more expected in time.
+Expect a glut of small hybrid cars in the months ahead...

 Smaller is better...

-The engineers had their work cut out to solve the packaging problems a PHEV powertrain brings.
+The engineers had their work cut out to solve the packaging problems a plug-in hybrid (PHEV) powertrain brings.
 The compact lithium-ion battery is under the rear seat, where the fuel tank would usually be, it, now fitting in the axle integration space beneath it.

 Under the bonnet, the power electronics, the cooling for all the different systems means it’s tight in there, but German engineers do love a challenge, leaving out the conventional 12v starter to make space, and using the electric motor instead.